 As the dirt road approaches from the north -east, it runds along a low ridge looking across a shallow valley towards the town.

-At the traffic circle I headed past the tall steeple of its mosque, and its untidy Indian owned storefronts until a tad further I reached the regional HQ of the Zambian Wildlife Authority, (ZAWA) housed in what once was a large colonial administrator’s home.
+At the circle I headed past the tall steeple of its mosque, spreading its influence over untidy Indian owned storefronts until a tad further I reached the regional HQ of the Zambian Wildlife Authority, (ZAWA) housed in what once was a large colonial administrator’s home.

 Like elsewhere, the HQ reflected a universal unconcerned attitude towards tidiness and aesthetics.
 But it wasn’t aesthetics which brought me here.

-In his office at the HQ, Ernest Banda, the regional Head Warden, could be quite a handful.
+In his office Ernest Banda, the regional Head Warden, could be quite a handful.
 He generally didn’t care to spend too much time away from the office.
 Even though he was a big strong man, it was clear that his paunchy belly was nurtured by regular beer irrigations.
-Even he would not be able to carry enough of it to meet his needs, were he to participate in foot patrols.
+Even he wouldn’t be able to carry enough of it to meet his needs, were he to participate in foot patrols.

-I was lucky to have him make time on such short notice after my previous cancellation.
+I was lucky to have him make time on such short notice.

-From experience I knew that the best way to access his helpful side was to invite him to a late lunch at the little Somali owned store at the junction with the great West road.
-Thus after a Coke and two steak and kidney pies, with another two sodas for the road to go along with my offer of ajerry can of diesel, I broached the subject of the additional scouts and their training.
+From experience I knew that the best way to access his helpful side was to extend a lunch invitation at the little Somali owned store at the junction with the great West road.
+Thus after a Coke and two steak and kidney pies, with another two sodas for the road to go along with my offer of a jerry can of diesel, I broached the subject of the additional scouts and their training.

 I told him about the crocodile attack.
 “Yes, he had heard about it.”